newnes/MKTS-Projects/README.md

-# MKTS-Projects Research Lab
+# MKTS-Projects Quantitative Research Lab

-Bienvenido al espacio de investigación cuantitativa donde las matemáticas fractales y el flujo de capital se fusionan para crear herramientas de trading avanzadas.
+Welcome to the quantitative research space where fractal mathematics and capital flow converge to create advanced trading tools.

-## Proyectos Destacados
+## Featured Projects

 ### Jump into Fractal Dispersion
-Una exploración visual y matemática de cómo los patrones fractales pueden predecir la dispersión de la volatilidad en mercados financieros.
-[Ver Carpeta](./Jump_into_Fractal_Dispersion_Studio/)
+A visual and mathematical exploration of how fractal patterns can predict volatility dispersion in financial markets.
+[View Folder](./Jump_into_Fractal_Dispersion_Studio/)

 ### EndFlow Momentum
-Un indicador de flujo de capital en tiempo real que identifica la acumulación y distribución institucional con un enfoque geométrico.
-[Ver Carpeta](./EndFlow_Momentum_Studio/)
+A real-time capital flow indicator that identifies institutional accumulation and distribution using a geometric approach.
+[View Folder](./EndFlow_Momentum_Studio/)

 ---

-## Acceso Exclusivo - Patrick Nill
+## Exclusive Access - Patrick Nill
-He preparado una versión especial de EndFlow Momentum para tu uso exclusivo durante 3 meses.
-Encuéntrala en la carpeta [Exclusive](./Exclusive/Patrick_Nill/).

-**Instrucciones de instalación:**
+I've prepared a special version of EndFlow Momentum for your exclusive use for 3 months.
+Find it in the [Exclusive](./Exclusive/Patrick_Nill/) folder.

+**Installation instructions:**
-1. Descarga el archivo `.ex5`
+1. Download the `.ex5` file
-2. Colócalo en la carpeta `MQL5/Indicators/` de tu MetaTrader 5
+2. Place it in your MetaTrader 5 `MQL5/Indicators/` folder
-3. Reinicia MT5 y arrastra el indicador a tu chart
+3. Restart MT5 and drag the indicator onto your chart
-4. Usa la clave de activación: `[PASSWORD_AQUÍ]`
+4. Use activation key: `[PASSWORD_HERE]`

 ---

+*"Markets are chaotic, but their chaos has geometric structure."*